 How long are you living in your Sarasota Florida area mobile home?

-Do you live in your mobile home for several months in a row then leave to head back up North for the summer only to return back in the winter?
+Do you live in your mobile home for several months in a row and then leave to head back up North for the summer only to return back in the winter?

 If you live in your Sarasota Florida area mobile home full time do you leave for more than one week at a time at any point during the year?

-If you are not living within your mobile home all the time and leave to for weeks or months on end you may want to seriously consider shutting your water off before the next time you head out of town.
+If you are not living within your mobile home all the time and leave for weeks or months on end you may want to seriously consider shutting your water off before the next time you head out of town.

-Why you ask?
+Why do you ask?

 Mobile homes in the greater Sarasota Florida area are like any other housing situation in the sense that leaks can and will spring up throughout the plumbing system.

-The water shut off is usually at the back of the home, either on the total back end of the mobile home or on a utility pole nearby the property line.
-If the water shutoff is on the back of the mobile home it will usually look like a lever, pushing it down will turn off the water and pushing it up will turn on the water.
+The water shut-off is usually at the back of the home, either on the total back end of the mobile home or on a utility pole nearby the property line.
+If the water shutoff is on the back of the mobile home it will usually look like a lever, pushing it down will turn off the water, and pushing it up will turn on the water.

-If the water turn off is located on a utility pole it is usually a knob and if turned one way it will turn the water off and the other way will turn the water on.
+If the water turn-off is located on a utility pole it is usually a knob and if turned one way it will turn the water off and the other way will turn the water on.

-If a leak begins and the owner of the mobile is not present for months on end then could turn in to a severe problem as there could be months of water spraying on the underside of the mobile home which would certainly cause the flooring system to warp.
+If a leak begins and the owner of the mobile is not present for months on end then could turn into a severe problem as there could be months of water spraying on the underside of the mobile home which would certainly cause the flooring system to warp.

-Turning the water off on the home only takes a few seconds and could certainly help the home owner prevent any issues with possible subflooring issues that are a direct result of water leaks.
+Turning the water off on the home only takes a few seconds and could certainly help the homeowner prevent any issues with possible subflooring issues that are a direct result of water leaks.